With the world becoming more cluttered and complex, many people opt for simpler lifestyles and smaller homes.

 Kansas

-Kansas embraces foundation based tiny homes on a property but has not accepted wheeled platform tiny homes yet.
+Kansas embraces foundation-based tiny homes on a property but has not yet accepted wheeled platform tiny homes.

-This state has specific regulations, such as the foundation based home should have one 120 sq.
-Ft. room and the second room should be around 50 sq.
+This state has specific regulations, such as the foundation-based home should have one 120 sq.
+Ft. room and a second room of around 50 sq.
 Ft.

 -